Alfresco/docs-alfresco/content-services/latest/using/outside.md

 You can use the ShowDetails.exe to view item details and properties.

-> **Note:** The ShowDetails.exe is available in a Windows environment if the Alfresco Content Services repository has been mapped by your administrator so that you can access it from Windows Explorer.
+> **Note:** The ShowDetails.exe is available in a Windows environment if the Content Services repository has been mapped by your administrator so that you can access it from Windows Explorer.

 1. Select a file in the mapped repository in Windows Explorer or your desktop.